chestercodes/chester.codes/content/posts/028-2019-12-10-automating-dotnet-versioning-3-github/post.md

 GitHub have introduced new platforms for building and hosting software packages.
 GitHub Actions can be used to build code when pushed to the repository (or with other triggers) and GitHub Package Repository can be used as an artifact store for many types of software packages.

-These services can be used to implement a fully automated CI and publishing pipeline for the `MyProject` nuget package.
+These services can be used to implement a fully automated CI and publishing pipeline for a `MyProject` nuget package.
 In this process any commits pushed to the `AutoSemVerLib` repository's `master` branch will trigger a GitHub Action to run the `BuildAndPublish.ps1` script.
 If successful this will build `MyProject` and publish it to the GitHub Package Registry.

 ### Creating the action

-A GitHub Action is created by the inclusion of a `.yml` file in a `workflow` directory in a `.github` directory in the base of the GitHub hosted repository.
-This file describes the commands and execution environment required.
+A GitHub Action is created by the inclusion of a `<SomeName>.yml` file in a `workflow` directory in a `.github` directory in the base of the GitHub hosted repository.

 Actions contain steps that form a pipeline, they can be run on different operating systems and code execution runtimes.
 Steps can be shared in the [GitHub marketplace](https://github.com/marketplace?type=actions).
 Each pipeline is executed in a sandboxed container of the specified os type with [lots of pre-installed software.](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/software-installed-on-github-hosted-runners) The process in `AutoSemVerLib` requires two executables be present, `dotnet` and `powershell`, these are present in the windows hosted runners.